Venuzia4/Venuzia4/README.md

 ## :tipping_hand_woman: Who am i?
 <hr>

 I am a web developer in training at Simplon.
-I started my reconversion in January 2021 where I was able to improve my skills in front-end technologies, namely: html/css, javascrpit, React and now Angular.
+I started my reconversion in January 2021 where I was able to improve my skills in front-end technologies, namely: html/css, javascript, React and now Angular.
 Today, I also want to learn back-end languages because my goal is to become a full-stack developer. passionate about digital with a strong desire to evolve professionally in this field, I am currently on a professionalization contract with Ratp smart systems.